Hebrews 10:36 “For you have need of endurance, so that after you have done the will of God, you may receive the promise”

 Isaiah 42:16 “I will lead the blind by a way they did not know; I will guide them on unfamiliar paths.
 I will turn darkness into light before them and rough places into level ground.
 These things I will do for them, and I will not forsake them.”

 If an athlete goes into a race without a plan, they run the risk of not being prepared for the unexpected.
-Whether your gauging your next move in a race with an expectation of winning or even finishing the race or simply preparing for your next step in life, each should be met with wise planning, counsel, and prayer.
+Whether your gauging your next move with an expectation of winning, the plans of how to finish the race or simply preparing for your next step in life, each should be met with wise planning, counsel, and prayer.

-- We are not meant to run this race alone.
+We are not meant to run this race alone.
 The path of the righteous may be unique individually but it has a collective purpose.
+The body of Christ is the church and they all run together.
 We will all meet at the end of the race.
-The finishers will receive the Crown of Life that is promised to all who follow Christ, who have been redeemed by His grace.
+The victors will receive the Crown of Life that is promised to all who follow Christ, who have been redeemed by His grace.
 The Lord went before us, set the course, and now directs our path…He will lead you if you will follow.

-- Follow God’s Rules.
-Any athlete that runs a race must run according to the race guidelines, stray off the path or try and take a shortcut and they will find themselves disqualified.
 2 Timothy 2:5 “And also if anyone competes in athletics, he is not crowned unless he competes according to the rules.”
-The Lord has given us His moral law as the guideline for traveling His path, they serve as a standard for Holiness and will keep you safe.
+The Lord has given us His moral law as the guideline for traveling His path, it serves as a standard for Holiness that will keep you safe.

 Finish the Race

-- The reward at the end of the race is one that never ends.
+The reward at the end of the race is one that never ends.
 The imperishable crown of righteousness is the God given reward for those who have been found faithful.
-The race has many opportunities exceed expectations, when we realize it is by God’s strength and not our own, we find we have the endurance necessary to finish.
-Trusting the Lord as He guides and strengthens you on the way is the path of hope.
+The race has many opportunities to stray off course, yet when we realize it is by God’s strength and guidance and not our own, we find we have the endurance necessary to finish.
+Trusting the Lord as He leads you on the way is the path of hope.

 1 Timothy 4:7-8 “I have fought the good fight, I have finished the race, I have kept the faith.
 Finally, there is laid up for me the crown of righteousness, which the Lord, the righteous Judge, will give to me on that Day, and not to me only but also to all who have loved His appearing.”